Something is happening in Tombstone. I wrote a book about it.

 Cassie wrote something in her composition notebook.
 Six months ago she would have challenged it.
 She was learning, very slowly and against her will, that Lena’s little theory had a track record her own skepticism could not entirely dismiss.

 The Stop-N-Sip after hours was a different animal.
-Without customers, without the ambient noise of a transaction in progress, it had a strange, suspended quality, the lights still on, everything in its place, the hot dog warmer still turning with two hot dogs on it that had been there long enough to have their own complex inner lives.
+Without customers, without the ambient noise of a transaction in progress, it had a strange, suspended quality, the lights still on, everything in its place, the hot dog roller still turning with two hot dogs on it that had been there long enough to have their own complex inner lives.
 The neon sign out front painted the windows in orange and red and made everything look slightly more apocalyptic than the situation probably warranted.

 Probably.

 Marcus moved immediately to the slushie machine, pulling his EMF detector from the left side of the vest.
 "Baseline readings," he murmured.
 "Elevated but within the range you'd expect from the electrical infrastructure.
-The air conditioner is yeah, there's the cold spot."
+The HVAC is yeah, there's the cold spot."
 He pointed at the snack aisle.
 "Exactly where the vent is."

 Jay was standing in the middle of the main aisle, doing a slow rotation like a compass trying to find north.
 He wasn't looking at anything specific.
 He was paying attention with his whole body instead of his eyes, which should not have been an effective investigative technique and kept producing results Cassie couldn't explain.

 "It's cold," he said.
 "Like actually cold, not just the air conditioning cold.
-Also the hot dogs have been on that warmer for at least a week.
+Also the hot dogs have been on that roller for at least a week.
 That's not a ghost thing, I just think someone should know."

 Lena had drifted to the back of the store, near the hotdog warmer.
 She was standing in front of it with her head slightly tilted, her hand in her tote bag, fingers wrapped around the black tourmaline she used for reading a room.